Drug Discovery Using AI: A Complete Guide to Modern AI-Powered Medicine Development

 Tool CategoryPurpose in Drug Discovery

-Molecular Modeling SoftwareSimulates chemical interactions between molecules
+Molecular Modeling SoftwareSimulates interactions between chemical compounds

 Bioinformatics PlatformsAnalyzes genomic and protein data